eneserdo/Cool-Image-Rotation/README.md

 Parameters:

 --image: Give image directory.
-Or to open the camera enter 1
+Or to open the camera type 1, and after camera window opened, press s to capture the picture

 --speed: Change the speed (must be multiple of 2).
 Default speed=2